 Over 40 million adults live with some type of mental health issue, equating to one in every five American adults.
 Mental health conditions can range from mild to severe, and some people who experience these symptoms are able to function well enough on their own or with therapy alone.
 However, for those that need medication management for mental health, there are many misconceptions that continue to persist today.

 These common medication misconceptions are harmful to those who are experiencing mental health symptoms and may need psychiatric medication, as it could incorrectly influence their decisions on how to manage mental health symptoms.
-Because of this, it is imperative to debunk the stigma around seeking help for mental illness with psychiatric medication.
+Because of this, debunking the myths about psychiatric medication and the stigma around seeking help for mental illness with psychiatric medication is imperative.

 Myth 1: I Will Become Addicted to Psychiatric Medication